dieepak/php7.2-apache-mysql-mongo-redis/README.md

 # Add to your project #

-Simply, unzip the file into your project, this will create `docker-compose.yml` on the root of your project and a folder named `phpdocker` containing nginx and php-fpm config for it.
+Simply, download the repository `https://dieepak.github.io/php7.2-apache-mysql-mongo-redis/`

-Ensure the webserver config on `.docker\config\apache-config` is correct for your project. e.g. `public/index.php` on generic apps.
+Ensure the webserver config on `.docker/config/apache-config` is correct for your project. e.g. `public/index.php` on generic apps.

 Note: you may place the files elsewhere in your project.
-Make sure you modify the locations for the php-fpm dockerfile, the php.ini overrides and nginx config on `docker-compose.yml` if you do so.
+Make sure you modify the locations for the php-fpm dockerfile, the php.ini overrides and apache config on `.docker/config` if you do so.

 # How to run #